 You need a computer meeting the minimum specifications, the capability to access and download materials from the Internet and a browser equivalent to Netscape/Explorer 6.0 or newer.
-An e-mail address is essential as well as access to a VCR (VHS) and FAX.
+An e-mail address is essential.
 In order to access classes, you must set up an e-mail address using the email system at each teaching institution.
-For example, if you take a course taught at Iowa State, the faculty member will send email to your Iowa State email account, not to your Texas Tech (called: "e-Raider") address or to a local Internet service provide account (i.e. AOL, Yahoo, or Hotmail).
+For example, if you take a course taught at South Dakota State, the faculty member will send email to your South Dakota State email account, not to your Texas Tech (called: "e-Raider") address or to a local Internet service provider account (i.e. Gmail, Yahoo, or Hotmail).

 Application Requirements & Process